Helping Horses to Eat Healthily – Helpful Advice

 7. Water

-Horses don’t really eat water, but it’s essential for their diet.
+Horses don’t eat water, but it’s essential for their diet.
 Whether your horse eats pasture or hay, fresh and clean water is necessary for both.
 Insufficient water can result in chronic dehydration, which causes weight loss and poor health conditions.

 Toxic Foods for Your Horse – What They Shouldn’t Eat